QuantumWaffle24/Aaruush-Game-Making-Task/README.md

 The features of the program:

-1)Does not take invalid input (anything which is not an integer)
+1) Does not take invalid input (anything which is not an integer)

-2)Counts attempts
+2) Counts attempts

-3)Let the user know to guess higher or lower
+3) Let the user know to guess higher or lower